freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Then, use the command ``ip a`` to note the local IP address of the default Ethernet interface.
 You'll need it in the next step.

-Repeat the process above for the *Monitor Server*, making sure to note its local IP address as well.
+Repeat the process above for the Monitor Server, making sure to note its local IP address as well.

 .. _rebuild_ssh_over_lan:

-Once the *Monitor Server* has been configured, proceed to :ref:`enable access from the new Admin Workstation <enabling_access_from_admin>`.
+Once the Monitor Server has been configured, proceed to :ref:`enable access from the new Admin Workstation <enabling_access_from_admin>`.

 Configuring access for an SSH-over-LAN instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, log on to the *Application Server* via the console and edit the file
+First, log on to the Application Server via the console and edit the file
 ``/etc/ssh/sshd_config``, deleting the line:

 .. code-block:: none